 If I had to choose a favorite rose, I think (most days) I would say it is Distant Drums.
 Distant Drums is not only stunningly beautiful, but it grows so full each spring, tons of blooms all year long and has proven to be very low maintenance.

-Distant Drums grows in an almost perfect shrub shape and would make the perfect hedge with multiples planted together.
+Distant Drums grows in an almost perfect shrub shape and would make the perfect medium sized hedge with multiples planted together.
 I wish I could go back in time and plant all Distant Drums along a bay window that I filled with other roses (I’ve actually considered moving those roses elsewhere, so Distant Drums can conquer lol).

 The entire plant itself does so well during our hottest months.
 There is always new healthy growth, and the foliage looks and feels healthy despite being in triple digit weather for months.
-The blooms start off with a copper center that fades to a mauvy lavender outer petal.
-The petals do not wilt in the heat, but the color eventually fades to a pale lavender-pink color.
+This rose will even bloom during July and August (peak heat).
+Obviously, the blooms look like little hot messes, but the effort is astounding!

 I purchased my Distant Drums rose as a bare root rose from our local Phoenix Nursery, Berridge Nursery